 Please note, if revenue is reported in Sale of bulk water in Q3(a), a corresponding volume should be reported in Q15 (Volume of water supplied to other water suppliers).

 Retail water supply (Q3(b)) is the sale of water (potable, non-potable, recycled (reuse)) by a water supplier to customers who are not water suppliers.
 These could be residential or non-residential customers who purchase water for their own use.
-E.g. Company X has a licence to sell water and supplies water to Customer Y for a monetary value.
-Customer Y is an irrigator who uses the water to irrigate farm land.
+For example.
+Company X has a licence to sell water and supplies water to Customer Y for a monetary value.
+Customer Y is an irrigator which uses the water to irrigate farm land.
 Company X would report this transaction as 'Retail water supply'.